 Business Rates - Privacy Notice

-As part of the assessment and collection of Business Rates, St Helens Council will collect personal data about you and your business.
+As part of the assessment and collection of Business Rates and the payment of COVID-19 business grants, St Helens Borough Council will collect personal data about you and your business.

 What information do we hold?

 - Your contact details and other persons liable for Business Rates at a property.

 - Contact details for the owner of the property (if this is different).

 - Your Business Rates liability, discounts, other reductions and payments made for each financial year.

 - If you pay by direct debit or apply for a COVID-19 business grant, we will hold your bank account details.